qualityshepherd/testcafe-example/README.md

 ## Testcafe Example
 Example e2e tests (some of which are slightly silly) written in [Testcafe](https://github.com/DevExpress/testcafe), that:
 - use a page object pattern
+- are written in Javascript es6
+- use async/await
 - run in parallel
 - run on multiple browsers
 - run headlessly